 Based in Strandhill, this is run by a pair who are passionate about real gelato and icecream.
-And it’s not only the Irish who love it, Mammy Johnston’s won title of the best honeycomb at the Sigep Rimini trade show in Italy.
-Even the Italians approve!
+And it’s not only the Irish who love it, but Mammy Johnston’s also won the title of the best honeycomb at the Sigep Rimini trade show in Italy.
+Even the Italians approve.
 I fell in love with their mango flavour.

 Where to stay?
 Strandhill Lodge and Suites